kgruiz/concat-zsh/README.md

 - **Verbose and Debug Modes**: Enable detailed logging and execution tracing for troubleshooting.
 - **Customizable Output**: Specify output file names.

+Note on directory listing: when the XML includes the optional matched-directories list, all paths are computed relative to the current working directory (CWD).
+If a matched directory is outside the CWD, its absolute path is shown.
+This avoids misleading prefixes when glob inputs span multiple roots.

 ## Installation

 Integrate the `concat` function into your Zsh environment by selecting one of the following methods based on your preference and setup requirements.